Nepal is safe to visit after the recent protests, and all airports are open. Please check official updates before your trip.

 Meals

-Perched atop a flattened surface on the hill, Poon Hill offers panoramic views of the majestic Mt.
-Dhaulagiri (8167m) and an array of other stunning peaks.
-From this vantage point, you’ll be treated to enchanting vistas of Annapurna South, Barahi Shikhar, Hiuchuli, Nilgiri, the Dhaulagiri ranges, Tukuche peak, Annapurna I, II, III, IV, Lamjung Himal, the Mt.
+Located at the top of a flattened surface on the hill, Poon Hill offers panoramic views of the majestic Mt.
+Dhaulagiri (8,167 m) and an array of other stunning peaks.
+From this vantage point, you will be treated to enchanting vistas of Annapurna South, Barahi Shikhar, Hiuchuli, Nilgiri, the Dhaulagiri ranges, Tukuche peak, Annapurna I, II, III, IV, Lamjung Himal, the Mt.
 Manaslu ranges, Machhapuchhre (Fishtail), and many others.
-Descending down from Poonhill, you will have your breakfast at Ghorepani and further continue on your journey heading eastward.
-You will pass through Tadapani, a famous stopover of Poonhill trek.
-Further ahead you will reach a small settlement called Chuile for your overnight stop.
+After enjoying the sunrise and golden mountain views, you will descend from Poonhill.
+Then, you will have your breakfast at Ghorepani before continuing on your journey heading eastward.

-Chuile – Upper Sinuwa 9.8km
+Chuile – Gurjung - Chhomrong - Upper Sinuwa

 Activity